Visitors to this site

 Now when this first occurred to me, women's cricket appeared on the TV as often as hen's teeth in the farmyard - well, nearly anyway!
 Was I imagining it?
 As a lad sitting on the grass near the boundary rope at Hove (those were the days!)
 I can only recall seeing very few of the opposite gender, and they might well be there under sufferance, with head in a book or staring at a knitting pattern.
 Now I know far fewer women knit these days but they probably still read in equal number.
 They could now peer at a tiny screen in their hand, of course, and live in a virtual world rather than the real one.

-Now I'd like to back this idea up with pictures, but in my youth I didn't carry a camera to matches - I simply could afford the kind of kit that would have been any use, and that's apart from the consideration of getting it across most of Brighton and a slice of Hove on a bicycle.
+Now I'd like to back this idea up with pictures, but in my youth I didn't carry a camera to matches - I simply couldn't afford the kind of kit that would have been any use, and that's apart from the consideration of getting it across most of Brighton and a slice of Hove on a bicycle.
 (What did I do with that bike while the match was on?
 I simply can't remember).

 In recent years I have the excuse that now I have the kit, I very rarely watch a men's game unless it's the second fixture following the main event of a women's match.
 One might expect more women to be in the crowd at these events anyway.